AkashK321/461-Project-Phase2/README.md

 # Trustworthy Model Registry (Phase 2)

 ## Project Overview
-This project implements a **Trustworthy Model Registry** for ACME Corporation.
+This project implements a **Trustworthy Model Registry and Scorer**.
 It provides a secure, centralized system to upload, store, score, and manage machine learning models.
-Unlike public registries, this system focuses on trust and reliability by automatically calculating metrics such as reproducibility, code review coverage ("reviewedness"), and maintainer activity ("bus factor") for every model.

 **Key Features:**
 * **Model Ingestion:** Import models directly from HuggingFace or upload custom zip packages.